-- the scope of an audit is set, and by whom
+- The audit scope is set, and by whom

-- audits are to be conducted, including frequency and types of audit, and
+- Audits are conducted, including frequency and types of audit

-- audit outcomes are reported and managed.
+- Audit outcomes are reported and managed.

 1.3 Changing the guideline

 IPART issues the guideline and will review and amend it from time to time.